 But the drawback of crab meat is its limited shelf life.
-Hence, they are usually available in frozen form in many retailers.
+Hence, they are usually available as canned crab meat or frozen form in many retailers.
 Frozen meat requires the defrosting step; sadly, it might lose the meat’s neutral flavor.

 And Other Wonderful Marine Creatures That You Should Try Once